Paul1708/IFP_Tanks/Documentation/Requirement Analysis/Requirement Analysis.md

 The game is accessible for all windows and linux enviroments and runs at smooth 60 FPS on low end (to be further defined) hardware.

 ### 2.3.4.
 Error handling and extreme conditions
 Error handling is important, the game must not crash on any circumstances.
 If an critical error occurs the player is notified and the system resets to an acceptable state.

+#### 2.3.4.1 Error Handling
+- Implement boundary checks for tank movement to prevent it from going off the playable area.
+- Use exception handling for input validation (e.g., preventing non-numeric inputs).

+#### 2.3.4.2 Extreme Conditions
+Limit for projectiles fired to prevent overwhelming the game environment by adding a timer for each bullet to get destroyed after the timer runs out.
+In addition the sps is capped.

 ### 2.3.5.
 Quality issues

 To ensure code quality, following criteria must be considered:

-- **Test Driven Development**: Each critical line of code must be tested by at least one unit test.
+- **Test Driven Development**: Each function with return parameter or input parameter must be tested by at least one unit test.
 - **Documented Code**: Code, which is not easily understandable is commented.
 - **Code Review**: In order to perform a pull request into the development branch, at least one other person must review the code and approve the changes.

 ### 2.3.6.
 System modifications

 Modding support is not officially supported.
+But there are things you have to stick to
+- Use an level designs, allowing seamless addition of new maps without altering existing code extensively.
+- Incorporate a flexible tank customization system, enabling the addition of new tank types, weapons or upgrades in future updates.

+### 2.3.7 Physical environment

+Involves ensuring the game's adaptability across various devices, screen sizes, and performance capabilities:

+#### 2.3.7.1 Responsive Design

+- **Screen Size Adaptation**: Ensure that game elements, including UI components and gameplay visuals, scale appropriately across different screen sizes and aspect ratios.
+- **Aspect Ratio Handling**: Design the game to support multiple aspect ratios without distortion or loss of content, ensuring a consistent visual experience.

+#### 2.3.7.2 Accessibility Considerations

+- **Usability Testing**: Conduct usability tests to ensure that all features are effective and intuitive for users with different abilities.

+## 2.4 Pseudo Requirements
+Develop pixel art designs that evoke nostalgia and capture the essence of classic tank games.
+Also ensure that sound effects and background music complement the retro pixel art style, enhancing the overall gaming experience.

 ## 2.5.
 System models

 see Folder "documentation"

-## 2.5.5.
-User-interface -- navigational paths and screen mock-ups

-see folder "documentation"

 # 3. Glossary